Nina Taylor: Political career

-Taylor represented Tucker Ward as a Glen Eira City councillor from 2016 to 2018, where her advocacy focused on low carbon transport and sustainability measures at the local level.
+Taylor represented Tucker Ward on the Glen Eira City Council from 2016 to 2018, where her advocacy focused on low carbon transport and sustainability measures at the local level.

-Taylor was elected in the 2018 Victorian state election as one of two Labor members for Southern Metropolitan Region in the Legislative Council of the 59th Parliament of Victoria.
-In this capacity, she has held memberships in the Legislative Council Environment and Planning Committee (March 2019 - April 2022), the Public Accounts and Estimates Committee (October 2020 – present), and the Legislative Council Legal and Social Issues Committee (April 2022 – present).
+Taylor was elected at the 2018 Victorian state election as one of two Labor members in the Southern Metropolitan Region in the Legislative Council of the 59th Parliament of Victoria.
+She was a member of the Legislative Council Environment and Planning Committee, the Public Accounts and Estimates Committee, and the Legislative Council Legal and Social Issues Committee.

-In October 2020, Taylor was appointed as Government Whip of the Legislative Council and held this role until August 2022.
+In October 2020, Taylor was appointed Government Whip in the Legislative Council and held that role until August 2022.
 In June 2022, she was appointed a Parliamentary Secretary for Health.

-In July 2022, Taylor was pre-selected to contest the 2022 Victorian state election as the Labor candidate for the Legislative Assembly district of Albert Park, triggered by the announcement of incumbent Labor member Martin Foley in June 2022 that he would be retiring from politics.
-She was successfully elected at the election and was appointed as Parliamentary Secretary for Training and Skills after the election.
+In July 2022, Taylor was pre-selected to contest the 2022 Victorian state election as the Labor candidate for the Legislative Assembly district of Albert Park, triggered by the announcement in June 2022 by the incumbent Labor member, Martin Foley, that he would be retiring from politics.
+She was successful at the election and was appointed as Parliamentary Secretary for Training and Skills.

+In August 2023, Taylor was appointed as Parliamentary Secretary for Justice following a small re-shuffle, where she assisted the Victorian Attorney General Jaclyn Symes, Minister Carbines and Minister Erdogan with a range of priorities and projects across the justice portfolios.

+In May 2024, Premier Jacinta Allan announced several changes to Parliamentary Secretary responsibilities, including the reshuffling of Taylor to the Parliamentary Secretary for Education, supporting the Deputy Premier and Minister for Education Ben Carroll with his ministerial responsibilities.